j-hannes/elm-tutorial/docs/tutorial.md

 We will dive later into more complex examples of how to construct DOM trees with Elm function composition.

-Now we can re-run our elm-make command from above:
+Now we can re-run our elm-make command from above

     $ elm-make app.elm

-And this time it will hopefully finish with:
+and this time it will hopefully finish with

 ```
 Success!
 Compiled 1 modules.